-Every month, the Social Security Administration (SSA) issues a statistical report noting any changes in its disability benefits program metrics within in the last 30 days.
+Every month, the Social Security Administration (SSA) issues a statistical report noting any changes in its disability benefits program metrics during the last 30 days.
 These program reports can offer both current and future SSDI beneficiaries a glimpse at national average monthly disability benefits and how their own checks may compare.
-Below, we’ll take a closer look at how the April 2017 SSD benefits statistics changed across the United States.
+Below, we’ll take a closer look at how the April 2017 SSD benefits statistics changed since last month’s report came out.

 April 2017 SSD Benefits Statistics Snapshot